 How is chronic thromboembolic pulmonary hypertension (CTEPH) diagnosed?

-If your healthcare provider suspects CTEPH, he or she will examine you and then may order one or more of the following tests:
+If your healthcare provider suspects CTEPH, they will examine you and then may order one or more of the following tests:

 - Echocardiogram (sonogram of the heart; also called transthoracic echocardiogram or TTE): Sonography uses sound waves to make pictures of your heart and can estimate the pressure in the lung arteries.
 This painless test is often done early in the diagnosis process.